paulhamsh/Dalek-Head-Control/README.md

 The clock and data go low for a period (around 6 cycles) and then there are 24 data bits.
 At the end the clock and data signals go high again.

 The baud rate is 600, so each cycle is 1.67ms.
+[CHECK THIS]

 The command sequence in the 24 bits is:
 ```